Rokasl/CS408_project/report/source/12_chapter_5.md

 JSEnv = JSVal[]
 ```

 "JSRun" is an operator, who always returns a mode.
-They are located in operators array in the generated
+They are located in "operators" array in the generated
 program ("gen.js").
-Mode has a stack and current computation; top stack frame and current computation
+Mode contains a stack and current computation.
+Top stack frame and current computation
 both determine what to do next.

 ```javascript